Yokozuna (wrestler): WWF Champion (1992–1994)

 After dropping the belt, Yokozuna's main event status began to fade away.
 He briefly tagged with Crush, another Mr. Fuji charge.
-In May 1994, on a Monday Night Raw episode, Yokozuna was challenged by Earthquake to an actual sumo match.
-On May 16, 1994, Earthquake beat Yokozuna in the only (worked) sumo match until WrestleMania 21, between The Big Show and an actual yokozuna, Akebono.
-At King of the Ring 1994, Yokozuna and Crush failed to win the WWF Tag Team Championship from The Headshrinkers (Samu and Fatu).
+On the May 16 episode of Raw, Yokozuna lost to Earthquake in the only (worked) sumo match until WrestleMania 21, between The Big Show and an actual yokozuna, Akebono.
+At King of the Ring on June 19, Yokozuna and Crush failed to win the WWF Tag Team Championship from The Headshrinkers (Samu and Fatu).
 Yokozuna then had to deal with the "rebirth" of the Undertaker, who immediately came after the foe who had taken him out of action.
-The two met in another casket match at the Survivor Series, this time with actor/karate expert Chuck Norris as the special enforcer to keep the other heel wrestlers away from ringside.
-Without their help (although Irwin R. Schyster did successfully interfere on Yokozuna's behalf), Yokozuna could not win and eventually ended up locked inside the casket.
+The two met in another casket match on November 23 at Survivor Series, this time with actor/karate expert Chuck Norris as the special enforcer to keep the other heel wrestlers away from ringside.
+Without their help (although Irwin R. Schyster successfully interfered on Yokozuna's behalf), Yokozuna lost the match and ended up locked inside the casket.
 Yokozuna continued to wrestle briefly before taking some time off to increase his already huge weight advantage.